 - Collude to ignore the realities of pain, problems, and difficult emotions.

 The system breaks down when stress or difficulties can no longer be ignored or minimized.
-One spouse may start to feel, confront, or try facing reality while the other resists (trying to stay in the Pleaser role).
+One spouse may be overwhelmed by a crisis may and become more agitated, sad or depressed.
+One Pleaser may be more confrontative or try facing reality while the other resists, trying to stay in the Pleaser role.